Artifactory Linux Package Installation

 Installing Artifactory on Debian, whether for a single-node setup or a High Availability (HA) configuration, is considered a native installation.
 This means that Artifactory can be installed directly on Debian using the operating system's native package management tools, specifically Advanced Package Tool (APT) and dpkg.

-Here you will find step-by-step instructions for installing JFrog Artifactory on a Debian system, covering both single-node and high-availability (HA) configurations.
+The following sections provide step-by-step instructions for installing JFrog Artifactory on a Debian system, covering both single-node and high-availability (HA) configurations.

 Prerequisites